What is GDP? How GDP of India is calculated

 NX= Net Exports(Exports-Imports)

-How GDP of India is calculated
+How GDP of India is Calculated using 3 main Formulae

 This method is a widely used technique for measuring GDP in terms of economic output.
 The formula is again given below for elaborate understanding.